-Multiword Expressions (MWEs), a known nuisance for both linguistics and NLP, blur the lines between syntax and semantics.
-The semantic of a MWE cannot be expressed after combining the semantic of its constituents.
-In this study, we propose a novel approach called "semantic clustering" as an instrument for extracting the MWEs especially for resource constraint languages like Bengali.
-At the beginning, it tries to locate clusters of the synonymous noun tokens present in the document.
-These clusters in turn help measure the similarity between the constituent words of a potential candidate using a vector space model.
-Finally the judgment for the suitability of this phrase to be a MWE is carried out based on a predefined threshold.
-In this experiment, we apply the semantic clustering approach only for noun-noun bigram MWEs; however we believe that it can be extended to any types of MWEs.
-We compare our approach with the state-of-the-art statistical approach.
-The evaluation results show that the semantic clustering outperforms all other competing methods.
+Abstract: One of the key issues in both natural language understanding and generation is the appropriate processing of Multiword Expressions (MWEs).
+MWEs pose a huge problem to the precise language processing due to their idiosyncratic nature and diversity in lexical, syntactical and semantic properties.
+The semantics of a MWE cannot be expressed after combining the semantics of its constituents.
+Therefore, the formalism of semantic clustering is often viewed as an instrument for extracting MWEs especially for resource constraint languages like Bengali.
+The present semantic clustering approach contributes to locate clusters of the synonymous noun tokens present in the document.
+These clusters in turn help measure the similarity between the constituent words of a potentially candidate phrase using a vector space model and judge the suitability of this phrase to be a MWE.
+In this experiment, we apply the semantic clustering approach for nounnoun bigram MWEs, though it can be extended to any types of MWEs.
+In parallel, the well known statistical models, namely Point-wise Mutual Information (PMI), Log Likelihood Ratio (LLR), Significance function are also employed to extract MWEs from the Bengali corpus.
+The comparative evaluation shows that the semantic clustering approach outperforms all other competing statistical models.
 As a byproduct of this experiment, we have started developing a standard lexicon in Bengali that serves as a productive Bengali linguistic thesaurus.